ktychn/cse15l-lab-reports/Report3.md

   technical/911report/chapter-10.txt
   technical/911report/chapter-11.txt
   ```
   In this example, I used the `-iname` option for `find` to search the `911report` directory of `./technical` for a file whose name contains the string `".TXT"`.
-The command returned all the files in the directory whose names contained ".txt," so the `-iname` option was able to find all the appropriate files, even though I entered the string with in all caps, and the file names are all in lowercase.
+The command returned all the files in the directory whose names contained ".txt," so the `-iname` option was able to find all the appropriate files, even though I entered the string "TXT" in all caps, and the file names are all in lowercase.
 The `-iname` option could definitely be useful for doing searches when you are unfamiliar with the syntax of the file names you are searching.

 2. `find -path` (I found this option by using `man find` in the terminal)
 Example 1: